 The arms blend with the central hub that houses all electronics (except ESCs) in an enclosed compartment.
 The wiring can be neatly arranged through the hollow arms and there are also holes to take the wires out if needed.
 The battery mounts on top of the frame, so that when level the frame sits flush.
 I found that the best place to mount the FPV camera is on top of the battery.
 This gives the best view and almost no props show in the image.
 An alternative mounting option is to mount the camera in front of the central hub, but this will have a large part of the image covered by props.

 The 3d printed quad frame is printable upside-down in one go on a large format printer (At least 250x250mm or 9.84×9.84 inch).
 It is also printable in smaller printers by splitting the frame in four.
 This way, each part prints one at a time, and connects with the others at the seams.
 If printed using 1.75mm PLA, I found that the easiest way to connect the parts is using a 3D pen with the same material.
 I ran the pen through the seams, pushing into the seam a bit.
 This created a strong weld that is almost impossible to break by hand.
-It also survived a couple minor crashed that I have had.
+It also survived a couple of crashed during the maiden flight.